Avanade/DevOpsHOL/continuous-deployment/README.md

 10. Click **Save** and then click **Release -> Create Release**, click **Create**.
 Inside the Green notification bar, click on the *Release-1* link to be taken to a page to show the release progress.
 If this page doesn't refresh automatically, periodically refresh the page until the release succeeds (if the release fails, review the error message and go back and make adjustments and re-release).

 11. Open a browser page and navigate to the website in Azure.
 The url will depend on the $(WebsiteName).
-For example, if the $(WebsiteName) was devopshol-am, then the naviage to https://devopshol-am-dev.azurewebsites.net/.<br>
+For example, if the $(WebsiteName) was devopshol-am, then navigate to https://devopshol-am-dev.azurewebsites.net/.<br>
 NOTE: The website address can be seen on the Azure portal on the WebApp

 ![](<media/CD7.png>)